fpgaminer/rm-personal-cloud/README.md

 Run the development server: `RUST_BACKTRACE=1 cargo run -- --bind 127.0.0.1 --ssl-cert test.cert --ssl-key test.key --db test.sqlite`

 Now the tablet will connect securely to the local development server.

+A React webapp is included for the admin UI, located under the `admin-webapp` directory.
+Cargo builds it automatically and the results get statically baked into the executable.

 ## Testing